‘I’m a millionaire but I hide my wealth from my family’

-A multi-millionaire has claimed that they hide their wealth from their family by renting a small apartment they pretend to live in when they visit.
+A multi-millionaire has claimed that they hide their wealth from their family by renting a small apartment they pretend to live in when relatives visit.

-They claim their parents “insisted” they treat them with their first pay check and that visit for a month.
+They claim their parents insisted they treat them with their first pay cheque and that they visited for a month.

 They claimed their parents would expect lots of gifts and for them to pay every time they went out – and were even asked to contribute to their siblings' school fees.

-Now they rent a small apartmen, as well as the penthouse they live in normally, and say the apartment is their home when their parents visit.
+Now they rent a small apartment, as well as the penthouse they live in normally, and say the apartment is their home when their parents visit.

 Posting on Reddit, they said: “It all started when I went to study abroad and after graduating I landed a job.